ec965/MP-Recs/src/to-do.md

-# fetch errors:
-1. get-user
-2. get-ticks
-3. get-routes
-4. get-routes-for-lat-lon
-5. get-to-dos

 # to-do
-3. form verification
+3. form verification - using formik
   a. username and email options for query?
 2. setup global theme and style
 // don't have to do cuz things load pretty fast :: 3. set up skeletons when loading stuff in